-2.2.3 GloVe for Word Embeddings
+2.2.3 GLOVE FOR WORD EMBEDDINGS

-GloVe is another kind of global vectors as word embeddings for word representation [6].
-It is also a kind of unsupervised learning to learn word embeddings by collecting the word-word co-occurrence statistics from a corpus.
-The word-word co-occurrence statistics is represented in the form of words' co-occurrence matrix such that each element of the matrix represents how often or the probability a word $w_i$ appears in the context of another word $w_j$ , and the context is often specified by a window.
-An example from the original GloVe paper [6] is given here: Consider the co-occurrence probabilities for given words "ice" and "steam" and various probe words "solid", "gas", "water", and "fashion" from the vocabulary.
+GloVe is another kind of global vectors as word embeddings for word representation [8].
+It is also a kind of language modeling with unsupervised learning to learn word embeddings by collecting the word-word co-occurrence statistics from a corpus.
+The word-word co-occurrence statistics is represented in the form of words' co-occurrence matrix such that each element of the matrix represents how often or the probability that a word $w_i$ appears in the context of another word $w_j$ , and the context is often specified by a window.
+An example from the original GloVe paper [8] is given here: Consider the co-occurrence probabilities for given words "ice" and "steam" and various probe words "solid", "gas", "water", and "fashion" from the vocabulary.
 The actual probabilities of the co-occurrences are from a corpus with 6 billion words.
 The word "ice" co-occurs more frequently with "solid" than with "gas", whereas "steam" co-occurs more frequently with "gas" than with "solid".
 Both words co-occur with their shared property "water" frequently, and both co-occur with the unrelated word "fashion" infrequently.
-The ratio of probabilities encodes some crude form of semantic meaning.
+As shown in Figure 3, the ratio of probabilities encodes some crude form of semantic meaning.